-In any case, under general rules for civil liability, it cannot be excluded that one party may be found liable for having contributed to the breach of a contractual obligation binding another party.
+In any case, under general rules for civil liability, it cannot be excluded that one party may be found liable for having contributed to the breach of a contractual obligation binding another party or to the causation of damages.
 To this limited extent, the possibility that shareholders bring claims against the counterparties to M&A transactions could in principle be envisaged.